This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 A request unit for which the request header (RH) begin chain indicator and RH end chain indicator are both on.
 See also RU chain.

 An explicit formal specification of the representation of the objects, concepts, and other entities that can exist in some area of interest and the relationships among them.
-See also Web Ontology Language.
+See also taxonomy, Web Ontology Language.

 opaque data structure